 The setting is far more Rural than the others on the list and the grounds are stunning.
 The 5 wines are generous pours and are paired with a chocolate tasting.
 The Winery is one of the oldest in the states and the grounds are littered with antique winemaking equipment and artifacts from the decades of winemaking.
 Exotic plants and flowers line the paths and walkways while hummingbirds buzz around sipping the nectar as you sip yours.

-The Kitchen is the on-site restaurant and obvious has a wine list made up of Bernados wines, There is a Coffee shop (someone has to drive!) along with 12 Village shops selling all manner of artisan goodies.
+The Kitchen is the on-site restaurant and obviously has a wine list made up of Bernados wines, There is a Coffee shop (someone has to drive!) along with 12 Village shops selling all manner of artisan goodies.
 And of course, you can purchase a bottle or two (Dozen cases?) of the wine when you are done!

 This is the quintessential Urban Winery.
 The location leaves a lot to be desired, on a nondescript strip mall on the side of the road, it is however close to most places.
 The Bar area is nice and the team is very friendly and as it is an active brewery they are happy to show you the winemaking process.
 The Focus at Blue Door is the Wine!